darshnk/Youtube-Data-Harvesting---Warehousing/README.md

 Key features of the app are :

-Easy Channel Data Retrieval: The application allows users to input a YouTube channel ID, fetch relevant details such as video count, channel views, playlists, videos, and comments, and store this data securely in both MongoDB and PostgreSQL databases.
+*Easy Channel Data Retrieval*: The application allows users to input a YouTube channel ID, fetch relevant details such as video count, channel views, playlists, videos, and comments, and store this data securely in both MongoDB and PostgreSQL databases.

 Seamless Data Migration: Users can seamlessly migrate channel data from MongoDB to a PostgreSQL database, enabling efficient data warehousing and analysis using SQL queries.